glouppe/info8002-large-scale-data-systems/lecture9.md

 # Data placement

 - The *data placement* strategy, i.e. the distribution of the relations over the sites, and its implications form the main part in the design of a DDBMS.
+- Aim to improve:
+    - reliability
+    - availability
-- Aim to improve reliability, availability, efficiency (e.g., reduced communication costs or better load balancing) and security.
+    - efficiency (e.g., reduced communication costs or better load balancing)
+    - security.
 - Key considerations:
     - **Fragmentation**: relations may be divided into a number of sub-relations which are distributed.
     - **Allocation**: each fragment is stored at site with optimal placement.